arielzanrosso/market/README.md

 create database in postgreSQL named "market";

-pull the project github to eclipse, netbean or other;
+pull the project github to eclipse, netbeans or other;

 run class as Java Application "ApirestApplication.java";

 access http://localhost:8080/swagger-ui.html

-suggestions:
+examples:
 add munufacturer:

           {